ti2-group/sql-einsum/case_study/discussion/README.md

 ````

 Each file returns the result of the computation and the computation time without planning.
-The data base management systems also compuate the planning time for the sql query.
+The data base management systems also compute the planning time for the sql query.